data2viz/data2viz/README.md

 ### Performances

-It's difficult subject because a lot of parameter have an influence on the global performance of an javascript application: the browser, the type of executed code.
+Performances is a difficult subject because a lot of parameter have an influence on the global performance of a JavaScript application: the browser, the type of executed code.

-However, this is a example of quite heavy algorithm with a lot of rendering.
-The number of points is increased until FPS gets lower than 40.
+However, this is a example of a quite heavy algorithm (Voronoi Diagram coputation) with a lot of rendering.
+The number of points is increased until FPS gets below 40.
 Click on the link to test it inside your browser.

 <a href="http://data2viz.io/examples/voronoisphere/index.html">